Ron Brenneman

-Ron A. Brenneman (born 1946) was the president and chief executive officer of Petro-Canada.
+Ronald Alvin Brenneman (born 4 June 1946) was the president and chief executive officer of Petro-Canada.
 He has been a director at the company since 2000.
 His annual compensation for 2005 was $2.68 million CAD.
 Prior to joining Petro-Canada, he was also a director at Scotiabank and Bell Canada Enterprises.
 He graduated from the University of Toronto in 1968 with a degree in chemical engineering.
 He also received a Master of Science degree from the University of Manchester and completed the Senior Executive program at the MIT Sloan School of Management.